-He made a unique contribution to our national history by his work as a naval administrator, and he bequeathed to the College its greatest treasure - his library, a unique collection of 3,000 books and manuscripts, still preserved as he left it.
+He made a unique contribution to our national history by his work as a naval administrator, and he bequeathed to the College its greatest treasure - his library, a unique collection of 3,000 books and manuscripts, still preserved as he left it. test.

 Samuel Pepys was born in Salisbury Court off Fleet Street in London, on 23 February 1633.
 His father, John, was a tailor who came from a family of good yeomen stock long-settled in Cambridgeshire.
 Pepys's Elizabethan great grandfather had married well and acquired the manor of Cottenham.
 Pepys was a boy of ability and, after a short spell during the Civil War at the grammar school in Huntingdon, he was sent to St Paul's School and thence, with a leaving Exhibition, to Magdalene in 1651.
 Here he was awarded a scholarship and took his degree in 1654.
 Possibly he meant to become a lawyer, but seeing the execution of King Charles I and the establishment of a republic, another career opened up for him.